 Typical entry requirements include:

-- Five GCSEs at grades A-C, including Mathematics and English Language
+- Five GCSEs at grades 9-4 (A*-C in the previous grading system), including Mathematics and English Language.

 - Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science or Physical Education.
 A typical offer is three A Levels at grades BBC, normally with a B in Biology.